bcgov/aps-infra-platform/documentation/how-to/sdx-edge-servers.md

 It will return a token which can be extracted and stored in a local file for the next step.

-## Deploy Runtime Group infrastructure
+## Deploy the runtime group infrastructure

-The runtime group is deployed using a helm chart.
+We have a helm chart available for deploying a runtime group into a Kubernetes/Openshift environment.

+There has been some exploratory work for deploying infrastructure in Azure.

+Please reach out to the APS team to discuss your requirements if the helm chart is not sufficient.

 ```sh
 export IP="<ip specified in the sdxEndpoint above>"